ColdSauce/CosmosBrowserAndroid/README.md

 ### Release plans

 We're working hard to get our first MVP release out as soon as possible.
-Our expected release date is sometime in the third week of November, and we'll be rapidly updating with new features.
+We'll be rapidly updating with new features.

 [Design Guidelines](https://google-styleguide.googlecode.com/svn/trunk/javaguide.html)